 As one of the world’s most popular sports, soccer has a storied and sometimes controversial history.
 Check out our timeline for more of the major events that have shaped ‘the beautiful game’:

 - 1888: The Football League is founded and soon expanded to two divisions with many Football Alliance teams joining.

-- 1900: Soccer is introduced as a sport at the modern Summer Olympics.
+- 1900: Football is introduced as a sport at the modern Summer Olympics.

-- 1904: Soccer’s world governing body FIFA is founded in Paris.
+- 1904: Football’s world governing body FIFA is founded in Paris.